 The mode of study (blended learning, online learning etc.) differs for each course.
 Some of our part-time courses have moved to a fully online teaching mode while some courses will remain in a blended learning mode providing flexibility to learners in terms of where and how they wish to study.
 Some of our blended learning courses will have a number of on-site days during the academic year, however please review the course webpage before making an application and contact the course administrator if you have any queries regarding the online and on-site attendance requirements.

 Are applications still being accepted?

-Applications are now closed for 2020/21 but will reopen again in March 2021.
+Online applications are now open for 2021/22.
 There is no disruption to the application process as a result of COVID-19.

 Are scholarship schemes still available?